 GROUPING

 The GROUP BY function is commonly used with other aggregate functions, such as COUNT, SUM, AVG, and MAX/MIN.
-Using the GROUP BY function, you can quickly analyze large data sets and summarize the results meaningfully.
+It allows you to quickly analyze large data sets and summarize the results meaningfully.

 Syntax: